tmhglnd/mercury-docs/docs/usage/shortkeys.md

 Mercury has various shortkeys that help you navigate the editor more quickly during live performances, both in the Mercury4Max as in the MercuryPlayground versions.

 :::warning Known issue
 `alt + /` for non UK/US keyboards can be an issue, because the `/` is not a unique key but above the `7` so you need to use `shift`.
-This seems to not work in the browser editor
+This is fixed in the browser editor, but still has issues in Flok.
 :::

 :::info External Editor